mariapazpl/Patria/README.md

 # Patria-Website

 Patria - A web platform dedicated to food enthusiasts, offering a unique blend of a blog section for sharing traditional recipes and a marketplace for buying and selling home-cooked meals.
 There is a fully functional register/login/authentication system.
-I am working on deploying it online, for now, please run locally or watch the attached demo video.
+I am still working on deploying it - for now please run locally or watch the demo video.

 ## UX/UI Design Principles Used
 - User-centered design, visual and typographic hierarchy, user control, consistency, usability